 Family members and organizers from By Any Means Necessary are urging a weekend boycott of BART to protest how the case has been handled.
 Demonstrators also plan to block access to the Fruitvale BART station during rush hour Thursday.

-The event culminated with the release of a few dozen balloons following a "Happy birthday
+The event culminated with the release of a few dozen balloons following a "Happy birthday to you" singalong, as well as a prayer.

 Oakland attorney John Burris, who represents Grant's family in a $25 million lawsuit against BART, said Grant represents "everyone's child."